dgelessus/NAGUS/docs/uru/game_server.rst

     .. cpp:enumerator:: kNewSDLState = 1 << 10

-      When a ``plSDLModifier`` sends a :cpp:class:`plNetMsgSDLState` (or subclass) message for the first time, the client sets this flag in the message.
+      Set by the client when sending a :cpp:class:`plNetMsgSDLState` (or subclass) message for an object that the server doesn't know about yet.
-      All further messages from the same ``plSDLModifier`` have it unset.
+      Once a message with this flag has been sent for an object, or if the client receives a state for an object from the server, this flag will be unset for all further :cpp:class:`plNetMsgSDLState` messages for that object.
       Should never be set for other message types.
       Ignored by MOSS and DIRTSAND.